imagej/imagej.github.io/_pages/plugins/morpholibj.md

 One problem arising with regional minima or maxima is that they are very sensitive to noise.
 It is often more convenient to use so-called extended extrema.
 The principle is to define a tolerance value for filtering the extrema.
 For example, **extended maxima** are defined as a connected region containing elements such that the difference of the value of each element within the region with the maximal value within the region is lower than the tolerance, and such that the neighbors of the regions all have values smaller than the maximum within the region minus the tolerance.
 This definition allows the identification of larger extrema, that better takes into account the noise within the image.
 The **extended minima** are defined in a similar way, and are efficiently used as pre-processing step for watershed segmentation.

 Both extended maxima and minima are computed using the geodesic reconstruction algorithm.
-More details can be found in the book of Soille (2003). {% include thumbnail src='/media/plugins/morpholibj-grains-regional-and-extended-maxima.png' title='Regional and extended maxima on a grey-level image.
+More details can be found in the book of Soille (2003).

+{% include img align='center' src='morpholibj-grains-regional-and-extended-maxima' caption='Regional and extended maxima on a grey-level image.
 Left: original image.
 Middle: result of regional maxima.
-Right: result of extended maxima.'%}
+Right: result of extended maxima.' %}

-The following operations are available in the {% include bc path='Plugins | MorphoLibJ'%} menu:
+The following operations are available in the {% include bc path='Plugins | MorphoLibJ' %} menu:

 -   **Regional Min / Max**: compute regional minima or extrema in grey level or binary image, with specified connectivity.
 -   **Regional Min / Max 3D**: compute regional minima or extrema in 3D grey level or binary image, with specified connectivity.